 Travellers to the city will find themselves spoilt for choice between premier five-star hotels, elegant boutique hotels, comfortable yet affordable guesthouses.

 Best of all, visitors can also choose a luxury self-catering villa or apartment for their vacation for a superior holiday or honeymoon experience.
 Unmatched space and privacy, panoramic sea views, fully-equipped kitchens, private swimming pools and open-air jacuzzis, located in affluent neighbourhoods close to the best beaches and restaurants with first-rate add-on services, are only a few of the features that have made self-catering holidays a trend for the wealthy, judicious and tasteful traveller.

 If a trip to Cape Town is on your mind, ensure an incredible time by planning your Cape Town itinerary and booking an exclusive holiday home to return to each day for an unforgettable holiday experience.
 With Classic Villas you can find spacious homes in the Western Cape's top holiday destinations.

-Be sure to book your holiday accommodation with Classic Villas for an unforgettable vacation.
-And feel free to call our friendly villa experts on +27 21 201 1218 if you need assistance.
+Be sure to book your luxury accommodation with Classic Villas for an unforgettable holiday or honeymoon.
+Feel free to call our friendly villa experts on +27 21 201 1218 if you need help.